Platform: PC#

 Gameplay Systems Programming and Software Architecture#

 I programmed all the gameplay systems in all of the prototypes myself.
 Since the vision for the game was changing rapidly, I needed to make my code as modular and robust as possible to be able to reuse as much of it as I could.
-I was particularly proud of my internal architecture on the idle game -like prototype, I created a lot of highly generalizable systems to create very diverse content ingame in a no-code fashion.
+I was particularly proud of my internal architecture on the idle game -like prototype, because I created a lot of highly generalizable systems for rapid iteration on very diverse content.
+I was able to create a very robust and clean architecture that could ingest many types of narrative content with little to no additional scripting required.
+In hindsight, I may have overbuilt the architecture of this project a little bit.
+But I was quite proud of it’s generalizability.

 3D UI/UX Programming#

 For the 3d globe / orrery prototype, I did a lot of complex math to ensure the dynamic camera and worldspace-based UI would line up properly regardless of edge cases.
-We also had accurate distances between planets in this scene, because it wasn’t yet known if we would have a section where the player would directly control spacecraft.
-So I was able to do that while accounting for floating point precision limitations.
+We also had proportionally accurate distances between planets in this scene, because it wasn’t yet known if we would have a section where the player would directly control spacecraft.
+I was proud to have created such a setup that was robust to floating point precision limitations while performing gameplay operations.

 Tools Development#

 I did extensive tools development on this project.
-We kept changing the narrative tools we were using to create the content- we went from Articy:draft, to Inkle Writer, to Twine, to Dialoguesystem for Unity, to a custom system.
-I had to be pretty fast to adapt to changing requirements on the tool integration side, with my own custom adapters and similar features.
-I created a system to dynamically parse and restructure Inkle script using regex and Winforms while ingesting it into the unity project assets.
-I also made various editor utilities, and CSV ingestion functionality.
+We kept changing the narrative tools we were using to create the content- we went from Articy:draft, to Inkle Writer, to Twine, to Dialoguesystem for Unity, ultimately ending with a custom system.
+I had to be pretty fast to adapt to the changing requirements on the tool integration side, and I created many of my own custom adapters and similar features.
+I also built an external tool to dynamically parse and restructure Inkle script using regex and Winforms while ingesting it into the Unity project assets- which was very difficult!
+I also made other developer tools such as Unity editor utilities and CSV ingestion/interop scripts.

 Plugin Integration#

 In addition to changing the external tool setup rapidly, I was also routinely asked to integrate large sections of store-bought asset code quickly.
-It was a challenge to learn the ins and outs of so many competing code structures and integrate them all without compatibility problems, so I developed a very module-based coding style to accommodate the changes.
+It was a challenge to learn the ins and outs of so many competing code structures and integrate them all without compatibility problems.
+I developed a very module-based coding style to accommodate the changes, and these lessons would serve me on later engineering projects.